Advertise with The Big Takeover

 Anyone familiar with Eric Terino’s work will notice two things about Indelible Sundries: first, it is an overview of his three studio albums.
 Second, this is a radical reworking of his sound.
 Gone is the fiercer, punk-infused ethic and rawer energies, and in its place is a more stripped-back, avant-garde folktronica sound.
 But whether you are an existing fan returning to the fold or new to Terino’s work, it is a remarkable album and would remain so, even if it had taken a more conventional route.

-“Churches Rise on My Skeleton” is an early tone-setter for the album; a graceful sweep of chiming, understated piano, and a melancholy viola create the atmospheric sonic platform that is the beautiful backdrop for Eric’s fragile vocals.
+“Churches Rise on My Skeleton” is an early tone-setter for the album; a graceful sweep of chiming, understated harp, and a melancholy viola create the atmospheric sonic platform that is the beautiful backdrop for Eric’s fragile vocals.
 And atmosphere is what this album is all about.
 The space and understatement act as additional instruments here that play their part so elegantly, allowing additional sounds to pool and percolate in the spaces between the lyrics and beyond the notes.
 Such a use of space is something that more musicians should master.

 One of the most telling signs of Terino’s new arrangements is “Mark” (Saint Francis Blues).
 Whereas the original was propelled by a grunge-laden guitar line, for this rendition of a man wrongly confined to an asylum, the inventive viola of renowned Americana singer/songwriter Jolie Holland guides the song.
 And not for the first time do we find parallels between the falsetto sound of Jeff Buckley and Terino’s exquisite register.